Ashmit Shreshta

 Ashmit Shrestha (born 3 March 1996) is a Nepalese cricketer who plays for the Nigeria national cricket team.
 He is a right-handed batsman and wicket-keeper.

 Shrestha grew up in Bhairahawa, Nepal.
 He moved to Nigeria in 2015 to work for a steel company, where he joined the Rising Stars Cricket Club in Lagos.

-Shrestha made his Twenty20 International debut for Nigeria against Sierra Leone in October 2021.
-He then played for Nigeria in the 2021 ICC Men's T20 World Cup Africa Qualifier Regional Final.
+Shrestha made his Twenty20 International debut against Sierra Leone in October 2021.
+He played for Nigeria in the 2021 ICC Men's T20 World Cup Africa Qualifier Regional Final.